-1. David also desired to be generous to the son of his deceased ally King Nahash and sent a delegation to convey his sympathies.
+David also desired to be generous to the son of his deceased ally King Nahash and sent a delegation to convey his sympathies.
 Nahash's son charged them with espionage and humiliated them.

-2. David advanced to confront them, but the Ammonites hired Armean mercenaries to prepare for his advance.
-Joab and Abishai outmaneuver and defeated them.

-3. Even though the Armeans gathered more troops, David defeated them expanding his kingdom in the east.
+David advanced to confront them, but the Ammonites hired Armean mercenaries to prepare for his advance.
+Joab and Abishai outmaneuver and defeat them.
+Even though the Armeans gathered more troops, David defeated them expanding his kingdom in the east.

-G. David's Crimes (11)
+II.
+David's Shame (11-24)